gregmiaritis/GameOfLife/README.md

 Game Of Life in JavaScript
 ====================

-# How To Run The game code
+# How To Run The Game

 #### Windows:
 Open the CMD (Command Prompt) and navigate to the game’s folder.
 Into the folder run the following command.